wadmiraal/wadmiraal.net/src/_posts/2012-01-19-thank-you-this.markdown

 tags:
   - Javascript
   - Code
-  - Fun
+  - For lolz
 ---

 The `this` keyword in Javascript has been screamed at, laughed at, insulted, and many more terrible things.
 When I believe we should be thankful for this little guy: he's here for a reason.

 ## A little &ldquo;history&rdquo;